Wegovy®

 Key Takeaways:

-• It's normal to have flu-like symptoms when starting with Wegovy, similar to how it's normal to feel overwhelmed and out of place when starting a new job or moving to a new city.
+It's normal to have fatigue, headache, or nausea when starting with Wegovy, similar to how it's normal to feel overwhelmed and out of place when starting a new job or moving to a new city.

 Starting on Wegovy might feel like setting off on a long walk: initially invigorating, but soon, the journey may begin to feel a bit overwhelming.
 Here are some useful tips to help manage the journey: